 Side Judge and Field Judge: FJ and SJ initial position will be on the end line midway between their respective sideline pylon and their hash mark pylon (approximately 9 yards from the sideline and approximately in line with the tops of the numbers).
 From that initial position, the FJ will then take one step into the end zone and officiate the last 5 seconds of the play clock count from there.
 The FJ and SJ will each be responsible for the end line from their sideline to the center of the field on each side of the goal post.
 Assist the HL and LJ on passes that threaten the sideline.
-Cover the inside receivers to your side of field.
 When a pass is clearly going to the opposite side of the field, the off-side official shall move in towards the center of the field along the end line to assist his partner in determining possession and in bounds/out of bounds status.
 The Field Judge and Side Judge will continue to key on the outside receiver on their respective sides of the formation.
-(Note: This is a change from last year's guidance.)
+(Note: This is a change from prior quidance.)

 Linesman and Line Judge: Take regular position staying out of bounds at sideline.
 Cover your sideline to the end line and be prepared to rule on passes at your sideline.
 The SJ and FJ will assist on passes in the end zone near the end line.
 When ball is snapped from B's 7-yard line and in, go immediately to the goal line, moving at a 45-degree angle so that you have established a 3-yard cushion off the pylon when you reach the goal line.
 This affords you a safe distance from the action and a wider viewing perspective of the goal line/sideline intersection.
 Key on inside eligible receiver on your side of the formation.
-(Note: This is a change from last year's quidance.)
+(Note: This is a change from prior guidance.)